Skip to Content

 • Can only print A4

-3. How To Print On Fabric At Home with Iron-on Transfer Paper
+3. How To Print With Iron-on Transfer Paper

-Strictly speaking this and then next printing fabric methods are transfers.
-That is the images are transferred onto the fabric via a medium.
+The next two printing fabric methods are transfers, which means the images are transferred onto the fabric via a medium.

 Iron on transfer paper

-1..
-Iron on transfer paper comes in two different varieties one for light coloured fabrics and the other for dark coloured fabrics.
+Step 1: Iron-on transfer paper comes in two different varieties, one for light-coloured fabrics and the other for dark-coloured fabrics.
 Choose the paper depending on what colour fabric you want to print on.

-3. Again in the advance printer menu select the best quality print as with the other fabric printing methods.
-However also this time you will need to select the mirror print box in the menu settings.
+Step 3: In the advanced printer menu, select the best quality print as with the other fabric printing methods.
+This time, select the mirror print box in the menu settings.
 This will print a mirror image of the picture.

 mirror image menu

-4. Next, trim the printed out image close to the edge of the image you want.
-Then heat up an iron to the hottest setting, switch off the steam settings.
+Step 4: Next, trim the printed-out image close to the edge of the image you want.
+Then, heat an iron to the hottest setting and switch off the steam settings.

-5. Place the image face down onto the fabric and press down with the iron.
+Step 5: Place the image face onto the fabric and press down with the iron.
 The length of time you iron depends on the instructions that come with the iron on transfer sheets.
 However, it is about 20 seconds per section.

 Ironing on t-shirt